cashholb/tic-tac-toe/README.md

 **Live Demo:** [cashholb.github.io/tic-tac-toe/](https://cashholb.github.io/tic-tac-toe/)

-## Play...
+## Play ...
 - against a your Friends in one on one play
 - against a rogue Computer choosing at random
-- against a genius Adversary will never let you win
+- against a genius Adversary that will never let you win

 ## What I Learned: